 - assist with maintenance of bookkeeping records

-- assist in the preparation of briefing papers for use by barristers when a solicitor's client has to go to court
+- assist with the preparation of briefing papers for use by barristers when a solicitor's client has to go to court

-- assist clients by providing information on legal processes
+- assist clients by providing information about legal processes and statutory information

 - assist prosecution or defence lawyers in court and arrange for the attendance of witnesses at court